-But you can omit something and replace it with anything else you like - however mandatory I would say to be the raisins and cashews.
+You can omit something and replace it with anything else you like.
+However, I'd say raisins and cashews are mandatory.

-Do not use saffron much, just take a little with your fingertips.
+Do not use much saffron, just what you can take with your fingertips.

-It will give a finer color and flavor to the rice - if you don't have it you can replace it with half a teaspoon of turmeric / turmeric.
+It will give the rice finer color and flavor.
+If you don't have saffron, you can replace it with half a teaspoon of turmeric/curcuma.

-Pour boiling hot water over it, stir and set aside until we are done with the rice.
+Pour boiling hot water over the saffron, stir and set aside while we are dealing with the rice.

-Basmati rice is washed with plenty of water in abundance and in 3-4 rounds, so that the water is as clear as possible.
+Wash the basmati rice with plenty of water, 3-4 times, until the water is as clear as possible.

-When it starts to boil, add the rice and mix well.
+When it comes to the boil, add the rice and mix well.

-Let it boil for 6-7 minutes on low heat - the rice should be a little raw, not completely cooked.
+Let simmer for 6-7 minutes over low heat.
+The rice should be a bit raw, not completely cooked.

 Now quickly take a deep frying pan and melt the butter in it.

-Cook for 5 minutes, stirring periodically, until you notice that the cashew nuts begin to brown.
+Cook for 5 minutes, stirring periodically, until you notice the cashews begin to brown.

-Add a little salt and water with saffron / turmeric.
+Add a little salt and the water with saffron/turmeric.

-Turn off the heat, cover the pan with a lid and let it simmer for 30-40 minutes.
+Turn off the heat, cover the pan with a lid and allow the rice to infuse for 30-40 minutes.

-After this time we have a perfect rice - grain by grain, colorful, flavorful and delicious.
+Now we have the perfect rice - with visible grains, colorful, flavorful and delicious.

-If you want to make it dessert, add a little honey or sugar and flavors to taste.
+If you want to make it a dessert, add a little honey or sugar and flavors, to taste.

-This arabesque rice is the perfect garnish with any food, but especially with meat, or chicken cooked in Turkish style .
+This Arabic rice is the perfect garnish for any food, but especially for meat, or chicken cooked in Turkish style.

 No comments yet.
 Be the first to post one!